 It depends on your operation.
 At the least, you should consider getting a general liability policy.
 If you have a lot of property or a loan, then you will also want to consider commercial property.
 On top of that, you may be required by law to have workers’ compensation.
 Review your cannabis business with your agent or broker to determine which coverage is best and which ones are required.

 Most personal auto policies have exclusions in place for business use.
 This means that if at the time of the loss, the purpose of use for your vehicle is business, there will not be coverage afforded under your personal auto policy.
 For this reason, you will want to consider a commercial auto policy if you regularly transport or deliver marijuana.

 Most homeowners’ policies have an exclusion for commercial activities on the premises.
 As such, if you cultivate marijuana in a greenhouse on your personal property, your homeowners’ insurance will likely not cover any business-related losses.

 When it comes to your budding business, you don’t want to overlook the importance of cannabis insurance.
 Because of its complicated relationship with the federal government and state regulations, working with a broker is a good idea when purchasing dispensary insurance.

-Embroker is a great broker that can connect you to multiple carriers for marijuana insurance, after asking questions specific to your business.
+AlphaRoot is a great broker that can connect you to multiple carriers for marijuana insurance, after asking questions specific to your business.
 It also offers risk services and a claims team to help you navigate the claim process.